 I want to improve the rate of service delivery in the organization.
 To do this, I will look at our current reporting to identify areas that are preventing service delivery and target them for improvement.
 I will review this performance over a three-month period, at which time I will come back with a strategy for long-term improvements.

-Ryan shares tips for right-sizing metrics at HDI 2018.
+Ryan shared tips for right-sizing metrics at HDI Conference & Expo.

 Think About Your “Why”